-- 1. The Commission has historically allowed output-based aid schemes in renewable energy, moving from allowing feed-in tariffs towards now de facto mandating Contracts for Difference (CfD) as aid instruments of choice for renewable energy production; - 2.
-The Commission runs CEF-AFIF, the funding programme for charging infrastructure, the latest iteration of which awards €20-30k per high-power charger installed close to the TEN-T network; - 3.
-The Commission has, under its Innovation Fund, introduced two rounds of a Hydrogen Bank, an output-based scheme for hydrogen production in which project developers are awarded compensation per kg of sustainable hydrogen produced. - 4.
-On June 18, it outlined terms and conditions for its auction for electrification of industrial heat.
-Support is output-based, through a fixed premium.
+- 1. The Commission has historically allowed output-based aid schemes in renewable energy, moving from allowing feed-in tariffs towards now de facto mandating Contracts for Difference (CfD) as aid instruments of choice for renewable energy production; - The Commission runs CEF-AFIF, the funding programme for charging infrastructure, the latest iteration of which awards €20-30k per high-power charger installed close to the TEN-T network; - 3.
+Last but not least, the Commission has, under its Innovation Fund, introduced two rounds of a Hydrogen Bank, an output-based scheme for hydrogen production in which project developers are awarded compensation per kg of sustainable hydrogen produced.

-So there is plenty of precedent for the principle of output-based aid.
+There is precedent for the principle of output-based aid, with the hydrogen example being the closest parallel to cleantech manufacturing.

-Whether competitive auctioning (à la H2 bank, heat, CfDs) or fixed per-unit support (à la CEF-AFIF) is the most suited instrument depends on the technology and its market features.
+Whether competitive auctioning (à la H2 bank, CfDs) or fixed per-unit support (à la CEF-AFIF) is the most suited instrument depends on the technology and its market features.
 The literature suggests that competitive auctioning is suited for mature industries, but less for emerging ones (like the EU battery industry).